Collections

 Nesting configuration

 In Unique Network, tokens can own other tokens through a mechanism known as nesting.
 Nesting permissions must be configured at the collection level to enable tokens within a collection to serve as parent tokens.
 Additionally, it is possible to limit which collections are allowed to participate in nesting and define the roles that can execute this action.
-Let's explore an example of how nesting can be set on a collection level.

 const { result } = await sdk.collection.create({